 Why is online instruction the key to offering cost-effective remedial reading instruction within the context of Response to Intervention at the middle and high school level?
 Online instruction is the key because it is often the only way for schools to be able to offer intensive, highly-personalized remedial reading instruction targeting individual students in a cost-effective manner.
 Older students behind in reading require a tremendous amount of drill and practice in mastering the basic skills of phonics, decoding, fluency and spelling.
-It is virtually impossible, particularly in these economically difficult times, for schools to be able to provide the resources for reading specialists to work individually or in small groups with the large number of students behind in reading.
+It is virtually impossible for schools to be able to provide the resources for reading specialists to work individually or in small groups with the large number of students behind in reading.
 But the tremendous advantage that access to our online instruction offers is that schools are able to meet the needs of their struggling students with a very minimal investment.

 Licensing even one computer is like hiring a full time reading specialist!

 Licensing even one computer in a school is like hiring a full-time reading specialist available to work individually with an unlimited number of students throughout the day every day of the week for the entire school year.

 Our online curriculum automates the learning process and eliminates the time-intensive, direct instruction traditionally required by the teacher to teach phonics skills to older students.
 And no prior teacher training is required to implement the program.

 Our online program is not only cost-effective; most importantly it is instructionally effective!

 Our online license provides access to a complete Orton-Gillingham-based phonics, reading and spelling curriculum – no additional purchase of any kind is necessary.